 But before I get to the pictures (below, skip ahead if you want) -

 How Vancouver has changed: I first visited Vancouver in 2000, then again next in 2005 - and in that time the skyline downtown had noticeably grown.
 This time, I was back for a conference, and I hadn't been there since 2010.
 Vancouver is showing many, many signs of increasing wealth that are shared by their southern neighbors in expensive American Pacific coast cities.
 Restaurants are better and more varied.
 People are even more attractive than before.
 Traffic is even more annoying.
-This last observation is compounded by not only Canadian politeness but Pacific Northwest gentleness that stops people from driving assertively but rationally and keeping traffic moving.
+This last observation is compounded by not only Canadian politeness but Pacific Northwest gentleness that stops people from driving assertively but rationally - that is to say, it stops people from behaving the way they would need to, to actually keep traffic moving.
 (Vancouver's traffic planning strategy seems to be a passive-aggressive one where they don't actively limit cars, they just avoid planning and hope that the situation becomes so intolerable that people stop driving.
 It may be getting there.)
 And finally, as people keep moving into the city, parking has become noticeably worse since last time, compounded by additional complicated parking zones and regulations; and people's houses are fast-appreciating gold mines but owners have trouble modifying old infrastructure or selling property because of well-meaning character-preservation regulations that are not helping to increase the housing stock.
 (I provoke both Portlanders and Canucks with the following: starting to sound like San Francisco?
 Or San Diego?
 Or, dare I say it, Portland?)
 In my brief time it wasn't obvious that the large Vancouver film industry had any more impact now than they ever did, although they were filming Deadpool 2 downtown and I drove by the set but Morena Baccarin was not there so why stop.

 Spectating Canadian politics: it was also nice to be there not only just before the 150th anniversary of Canada (happy birthday) but on the day of the B.C. government resigned.
 Interesting note for fellow Americans: I didn't once hear Canadian voters or politicians saying that the other side were evil, wanted to destroy Canada, or had a child sex slave operation.
 Also never once did I feel uncomfortable as a foreigner around strong displays of Canadian patriotism.
 The two are not mutually exclusive.